-To minimise the amount of lead and nickel entering our drinking water, we optimise the amount of phosphate we add at our treatment works.
-Phosphate forms a protective mineral layer within plumbing systems, and therefore reduces how much our water comes into contact with metals like lead or nickel, which are often found in older or refurbished plumbing systems.
-We also correct the acidity of our drinking water at most of our northern water treatment works Water Treatment Works (WTWs) to reduce the risk of corrosion of our water mains, and stabilise our water's chemistry.
-This reduces the amount of iron and lead in our drinking water.
-We are enhancing this capability at four of our northern WTWs.
+To minimise the amount of lead and nickel entering our drinking water, we optimise the amount of phosphate we add at out treatment works.
+Phosphate forms a protective mineral layer within plumbing systems and therefore reduces how much our water comes into contact with metals such as lead or nickel often found in older systems or those recently refurbished.

+We also correct the acidity of our drinking water at most of our Northern water treatment works to reduce the risk of corrosion of our water mains and stabilise our water's chemistry.
+This reduces the amount of iron and lead in our drinking water, as well as customer complaints about discoloured drinking water.
+We are enhancing this capability at four of our Northern water treatment works.

-We will continuously focus on stabilising the amount of acidity, phosphate and chlorine in our drinking water, to ensure that we consistently add the right amount of chemicals to keep it safe and clean while it moves through our network and into our customers' homes.
+We will continuously focus on stabilising the amount of acidity, phosphate and chlorine in our drinking water, to ensure that we consistently add the right amount of chemicals to ensure it remains safe and clean, as it moves through our network and into customers' homes.

-We target our cleaning of water mains by flushing areas where we can see minor deteriorations in drinking water quality.
-This will reduce the risk of positive tests for metals, which adversely affects our Compliance Risk Index (CRI) score.
+We target our cleaning of water mains by flushing areas where we can see minor deteriorations in water quality.
+This will reduce the risk of positive tests for metals, which adversely affects the Compliance Risk index (CRI).

-From 2020, we will use the DWI's Compliance Risk Index measure as our Performance Commitment.
-The DWI is measuring water companies against the new measure now, and has stopped other reporting of drinking water quality compliance.
+From 2020, we will use the DWI's Compliance Risk Index measure as our performance commitment.
+The DWI is measuring water companies against the new measure now, and has stopped reporting Drinking water quality compliance.
 All the work described above, along with our plans for 2020-25, will enable us to achieve upper quartile (top 25%) Compliance Risk Index performance.
 This new measure is aimed at giving a better indication of risks to meeting water quality standards.